LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/exercises.rst

       vowels = 'aeiou'

-      if letter in cap_consonants or letter in vowels: print("'{0}' is either a lowercase vowel OR a capital consonant".format(letter))
+      if letter in cap_consonants or letter in vowels: print("'" + letter + "'", "is either a lowercase vowel OR a capital consonant.")
       else:
-         print("Pick a capital consonant or a lowercase vowel")
+         print("Pick a capital consonant or a lowercase vowel.")

 #.
 If ``num = 5``, indicate whether each of following expressions returns
    ``True`` or ``False``.